 This is a custom D/Eb trumpet made for us by Kanstul Musical Instruments in Southern California.
-The first run was only six instruments, so they are fairly rare.
-We'll make more as the market demands.
+Only 12 instruments were made, so they are fairly rare.

 This trumpet design has some history, and is mostly inspired by Bob Malone, now the head of brass development at Yamaha USA.
 Years ago, Bob had his own brass repair shop in the Los Angeles area, and one of his specialties (no surprise) was improving trumpets with new leadpipes and the like.
 At the time, the Bach 189 Eb trumpet was one of very few available that was good.
 The Bach still had (has) some issues, so Mr. Malone developed a leadpipe conversion for it.
 You'll know when you see his design - it's quite distinctive.
 The idea was to lengthen the leadpipe to get a more accurate taper, and remove some extra length from the main tuning slide.
 The main slide shape then became very small, looking more like a third slide crook.
 The leadpipe has a distinctive double bend shape.